 Can you freeze bread?
 Yes.
 My husband and I rarely go through a whole loaf of bread in a week so the freezer is my go-to.
 We are no longer wasting the end of a loaf, chomping on stale bread, or trying to finish it before it goes bad.
 Frozen slices of bread works best for us because we are typically toasting the bread before we eat it anyway.
 Toasted sandwiches, avocado toast, toast with eggs, peanut butter toast, you get the picture.
 So now, we just pop a slice out of the freezer and into the toaster to enjoy.
 Same delicious toast pops out.

-Let me back up a second.
+Now let me back up a second to talk about bread choices.
 As we learned in the recent Not All Carbs Are Created Equal Webinar, 100% whole wheat bread can be a good choice to include in an overall healthy diet.
 The key here is the word “WHOLE”.
 Check the ingredient list on your bread to make sure the first word listed is “whole”.
 It should not be “refined”, “enriched”, or just “wheat”, which means the product is not a whole grain.
 The bread aisle can be very tricky!
 Be diligent and ignore the labels or claims on the front of the package – just turn it around and look for the word “whole”.
 To learn more about deciphering whole grains, WholeGrainCouncil.org is a great resource.
 My favorite whole wheat bread is the infamous Trader Joe’s Sprouted Wheat Bread as well as Dave’s Killer Bread, 21 Whole Grains and Seeds.
 I purchase Dave’s Killer Bread at Costco and stick it right in the freezer.
 Disclaimer: I used to hate whole wheat bread!
 I would dread eating it.
 But I slowly started getting used to the complex flavors these delicious wheat breads provide.
 I began to appreciate the chewy texture with the crunch of seeds, now something I crave.
-Today, I much prefer a seedy wheat bread to flat bland white bread.
+Today, I much prefer a seedy wheat bread to bland white bread.
 Taste buds do change, you just have to train them sometimes. : )

 Don’t miss another great blog: Subscribe Now